Welcome TO Snowshoe

 Full payment is required at the time of booking.
 Online tickets are fully refundable and changeable up until 14 days from the product start date.
 After that, tickets are nonrefundable and non-changeable.
 Online tickets are non-transferable and valid only on product dates purchased.
 Insurance may be purchased on this product.
 Purchased insurance terms will then apply.

-Full payment will be taken at the time of booking for any activity products such as ski school, adventure, rentals, etc. You will be able to cancel these for a full refund up until three days before your arrival date.
+Full payment will be taken at the time of booking for any activity products such as bike school, adventure, rentals, etc. You will be able to cancel these for a full refund up until four days before your arrival date.
 Within three days of your arrival date, these products are nonrefundable unless otherwise noted on the product information.

 You Might Also Like